fabrice-etanchaud/dbt-dremio/README.md

 # Caution : Dremio's policy regarding community access to dremio with ODBC is not clear since late May 2022.
-I suggest you do not push in production any dbt-dremio related project for now, until we get feedback from dremio.
+I suggest not to push in production any dbt-dremio related project for now, until we get feedback from dremio.
 I will make my best to quickly provide the community with an API based adapter, but I cannot give any schedule.

 ![dbt-dremio](https://resumo.cloud/wp-content/uploads/2021/07/modelo-imagem-rc-16-1.png)